RohanAdwankar/personal-website/posts/ergonomics.md

 ## Split Keyboard

-Ideally I will eventually get an ergonomic keyboard which is split so that the wrists dont have to bend inwards but for now I have a sort of strange setuIdeally I will eventually get an ergonomic keyboard which is split so that the wrists dont have to bend inwards but for now I have a sort of strange setup.
+Ideally I will eventually get an ergonomic keyboard which is split so that the wrists dont have to bend inwards but for now I have a sort of strange setup.
 I use an external keyboard and my laptop keyboard together while viewing on an extnernal monitor.
 This allows me to have hands apart with one keyboard for each hand.